AT-Publishing/website/_posts/2017-10-02-altcoinanalytics-neo.md

 stories: true
 genres: Blog

-layout: forestry
+layout: at-trading
-german: false
 tickers: false

 title: 'Sentiment: Altcoin Analytics Primer - NEO'
-description: "Maynard Keynes said in relation to some markets that \'we devote our intelligence to anticipating what average opinion expects the average opinion to be\'."
+description: "Maynard Keynes said in relation to some markets that we devote our intelligence to anticipating what average opinion expects the average opinion to be."

 permalink: altcoin-analytics-primer-neo/
 image: